tradingview/documentation-guidelines/PineBlogPosts/README.md

 - If you show the name of your chart layout in the screenshot, make sure its name is "TV" or "TradingView".
 - **Screenshots should always have an even number of pixels in both dimensions**; they will look sharper when rescaled.
 - Veniamin will usually add a frame around screenshots, so be sure to ping him when you post them.
-  This is particularly important for square screenshots of a dialog box, for example, as they will be too large in the published page.
+  This is particularly important for square screenshots of a dialog box, for example, as they would be too large in the published page without a proper frame.
   Such screenshots must be artifically framed to achieve a correct x:y ratio.